Known Issues

 update-alternatives --set ip6tables /usr/sbin/ip6tables-legacy

-Iptables versions 1.8.0-1.8.4 have known issues that can cause K3s to fail.
+Iptables versions 1.8.0-1.8.4 also have known issues that can cause K3s to fail.
 Several popular Linux distributions ship with these versions by default.
 One bug causes the accumulation of duplicate rules, which negatively affects the performance and stability of the node.
 See Issue #3117 for information on how to determine if you are affected by this problem.

-K3s includes a working version of iptables (v1.8.8) which functions properly.
-You can tell K3s to use its bundled version of iptables by starting K3s with the --prefer-bundled-bin option, or by uninstalling the iptables/nftables packages from your operating system.
+K3s includes a known-good version of iptables (v1.8.8) which has been tested to function properly.
+You can tell K3s to use its bundled version of iptables by starting K3s with the --prefer-bundled-bin

-The --prefer-bundled-bin flag is available starting with the 2022-12 releases (v1.26.0+k3s1, v1.25.5+k3s1, v1.24.9+k3s1, v1.23.15+k3s1).
+flag is available starting with the 2022-12 releases (v1.26.0+k3s1, v1.25.5+k3s1, v1.24.9+k3s1, v1.23.15+k3s1).

 Rootless Mode